virocon-organization/virocon/docs/detailed_examples.rst

 **3D Contour**

-Note, that virocon does not provide an own method to plot 3D environmental contours.
+Note, that virocon does not provide own methods to plot 3D environmental contours.
 Therefore we linked relevant documentation for additional information.
 First, we need to set up a multi-dimensional mesh-grid for the 3D surface.
 For more detailed explanation on how to use meshgrids, see meshgrid_.